 Check in on your dress every two or three years and refold it to further ensure no permanent creasing occurs.

 Like your dress, the shoes you walked down the aisle in and the bouquet you held also hold a lot of meaning.
 You can preserve both of these alongside your gown, well.
 To preserve your wedding shoes by giving them a good cleaning.
 For cloth shoes, use a gentle cloth and sponge and lightly scrub your shoes with a mild detergent.
 For leather shoes, give them a polish.
 If you really did a number on your shoes, you can take them to a dry cleaner.
 After your shoes are clean, wrap them in white tissue and place them in box.

 Depending on the type of material your shoes are, you may be able to include them with your dress in the preservation box.
 Talk to your preservationist about whether this is possible.

 For bridal bouquets, you can press, hang, coat the flowers in wax, or use epoxy resin to preserve the blooms.
-(Get a breakdown of each process in How to Preserve Your Wedding Bouquet).

 11. Proceed Without Wedding Gown Preservation at Your Own Risk

 If you choose not to preserve your wedding dress, you risk the following:

 yellowing of the fabric